darrylcauldwell/titoAnsibleHeadless/README.md

 apt -y install cloud-init
 ```

-I then follow a mix of steps in KB and Ubunuty bug report.
+I then follow a mix of steps in KB and Ubuntu bug report to add dbus socket dependancy to VMware tools.

 ```
 vi /usr/lib/tmpfiles.d/tmp.conf